 to regional and national resources, students should not ignore local

 scholarships as well.
 These scholarships may not be as large as others but

 scholarship is renewable, make sure that you understand what the criterion for

 renewal is so that you can retain it for future semester.

 top scholarship sites are:

-that you understand the different deadline dates.
+13. Make sure you understand the different deadline dates.
 Traditionally, many

 scholarship opportunities open around Thanksgiving and close around the

 beginning of April.
 Be sure to apply on time.